BenWolfaardt/Tuts-Web_Dev-Go_backend/README.md

 Source: [Tutorial](https://www.thepolyglotdeveloper.com/2017/03/bundle-html-css-javascript-served-golang-application/)

 I wanted to do this tutorial so that I could learn how to host a website on a `Go` backend.
-Now I can apply this knowledge and use it to serve a basic frontend template on a `Go` backend for a place holder to my first itteration of my website;s temporary landing page!
+Now I can apply this knowledge and use it to serve a basic frontend template on a `Go` backend for a place holder to my first itteration of my website's temporary landing page!

 > Check out: [benwolfaardt.com](https://BenWolfaardt.com)